Professor of Sociology and Public Policy & Public Administration

 Gregory D. Squires is a Research Professor and Professor Emeritus in the Department of Sociology at George Washington University.
-Currently he is a member of the Fair Housing Task Force of the Leadership Conference on Civil and Human Rights, the Advisory Board of the John Marshall Law School Fair Housing Legal Support Center in Chicago, Illinois, and the Social Science Advisory Board of the Poverty & Race Research Action Council, and the Board of the Duke Ellington School of the Arts in Washington, DC.
+Currently he is a member of the Fair Housing Task Force of the Leadership Conference on Civil and Human Rights, the board of Shelterforce/National Housing Institute, and the Social Science Advisory Board of the Poverty & Race Research Action Council, and the Board of the Duke Ellington School of the Arts in Washington, DC.
 He has served as a consultant and expert witness for fair housing groups and civil rights organizations around the country including HUD, the National Fair Housing Alliance, the National Community Reinvestment Coalition, and many others.
 He also served a three-year term as a member of the Consumer Advisory Council of the Federal Reserve Board.
 In 2012 he was elected Chair of the Governing Board of the Urban Affairs Association.
 Editorial board memberships have included City & Community, Social Problems, Journal of Urban Affairs, Journal of Intergroup Relations, and Shelterforce.
 In 2022 he was appointed as a community development columnist for Social Policy magazine.

 He has written for several academic journals and general interest publications including Social Problems, Social Science Quarterly, Urban Affairs Review, Journal of Urban Affairs, The Nation, The Progressive, American Banker,The American Prospect, New York Times, and Washington Post.
 Prior to joining the faculty at George Washington he taught at the University of Wisconsin-Milwaukee and served as a research analyst for the U.S. Commission on Civil Rights.